 The way the prince’s wings tucked further behind his back didn’t have Andrew convinced that his first idea was walking.
 Complaining at that point didn’t seem worth it, though, so he let it go and relaxed against Elias.

-His warm arms and chest mixed with the rocking of his steps started to lull Andrew to sleep.
-Questions were all that kept him awake, one after the other popping up in his mind each time they entered a new part of the castle.
-Elias’ body temperature ran awfully high.
+His warm arms and chest, mixed with the rocking of his steps, did their best to lull Andrew to sleep.
+Questions were all that kept him awake, one after the other popping up in his mind each time they turned a corner.
+Elias’ body temperature ran exceptionally high.
 Could it be the mechanism for the wings generating heat?
-And had the queen left them so soon because she didn’t like the fact that he questioned everything?
-It was his job to be nosy, it only made sense for him to try and dig up answers in such a strange place.
+Did he catch a cold and not want to ruin his princely character by admitting it?
+It was his job to be nosy.
+It only made sense for Andrew to dig up answers in such a strange place.
+Though he didn’t bother asking any out loud, still sure that Elias would give him the same lies as before.

 “We’re almost there.”